jealouscloud/livereload-morph/README.md

-# live-morph
+# livereload-morph

 A livereload-js replacement that uses **idiomorph** for intelligent DOM morphing.
-Instead of full page reloads, live-morph preserves page state by morphing HTML changes directly into the DOM.
+Instead of full page reloads, livereload-morph preserves page state by morphing HTML changes directly into the DOM.

 ## Features